-off-camera flash – creating separation with back-lighting
+off-camera flash – creating separation with back-lighting (model: Bethany)

 Another image from the photo session with Bethany, when I was in San Francisco earlier this year.
 This interesting background is part of the lobby area of a San Francisco night-club.
 I knew the wooden panelling and subdued incandescent lighting would make an interesting background because of the repetitive pattern and glow.
 A slow shutter speed brought the background light in … and then I used flash to light her.
 I didn’t gel my flash – specifically so that the background light would go that warm.
 The pull-back shot will show the simplicity of the lighting …

 The main light was a speed light in the Lastolite softbox.
 To separate Bethany from the background, I used another speed light as backlighting.

 The main light was set to TTL originally, but as she moved, the exposures varied a bit.
 This is because the amount of darker tones vs lighter tones (such as her dress), changed in the overall image.
 As I zoomed in and out, my TTL exposures would also change, since my composition affected the TTL exposure for the same reason – more darker tones / less darker tones.
 So I had to change my main flash to manual exposure for better consistency.